Peg Nopoulos

 Ellen van der Plas, PhD

 Ellen van der Plas, PhD, obtained her doctorate degree in Neuroscience from the University of Iowa in 2011 and completed her postdoctoral fellowship at the Hospital for Sick Children (Toronto, Canada) in 2017.
 She joined the Psychiatry faculty at the University of Iowa in December 2017.
-Dr. van der Plas’ research interest is in neurodevelopmental problems associated with childhood cancer.
+Dr. van der Plas’s research interest is in neurodevelopmental problems associated with childhood cancer.
 She also worked closely with Dr. Nopoulos on projects related to the neurodevelopmental aspects of various trinucleotide repeat disorders, including Huntington’s Disease (HD) and Myotonic Dystrophy 1 (DM1).
-Dr. van der Plas accepted a faculty position at another institution in 2022, but remians in collaboration with the Nopoulos Lab on several projects.
+Dr. van der Plas accepted a faculty position at another institution in 2022, but remains in collaboration with the Nopoulos Lab on several projects.

 Janice Staber, MD

 Janice Staber, MD, is an Assistant Professor of Pediatrics in the division of Pediatric Hematology/Oncology.
 She obtained her medical degree from the University of Iowa Carver College of Medicine.
 She completed her Pediatric Residency and Pediatric Hematology/Oncology training at the University of Iowa Stead Family Children’s Hospital.
 The Staber lab is working to understand the impact and mechanism of factor VIII deficiency on the structure and function of the developing brain.
-Dr. Staber collaborated with the Nopoulos Lab to advance her work using quantitative neuroimaging techniques to assess change in brain structure, including detailed quantification of intracranial volumes, connectivity, and cerebral microbleeds and behavior/neurocognitive batteries to assess brain function in models of hemophilia. .
+Dr. Staber collaborated with the Nopoulos Lab to advance her work using quantitative neuroimaging techniques to assess change in brain structure, including detailed quantification of intracranial volumes, connectivity, and cerebral microbleeds and behavior/neurocognitive batteries to assess brain function in models of hemophilia.

 Jill Freeland